MarieRodiet/sportsee_front/README.md

-# Projet 12 -- SportSee
+# SportSee
+---
+ ### Projet 12 - Web Development Javascript | React

 ![dashboard](./sportsee/dashboard.png)

-## General Information
+## General Information &nbsp; ℹ️

 This project is set up using data fetched from JSON files located inside the public/data folder.
-For this, you only need the FRONT END.
+This way, you only need the FRONT END and therefore only need to follow the first part of instructions below.
+If you would like to use the data from your local server, then keep reading and configurating! 🚀

 ## Launching the FRONT END project